 They’re still here!
 We consolidated our competitive grants into two main cycles (read more about that here), which you can learn more about on our grant opportunities page.
-If you have any other questions about a specific grant program or the new cycles, please contact email@example.com.
+If you have any other questions about a specific grant program or the new cycles, please contact the following people:

 Depending on the program for which you are applying, the answer might be both.
-June’s Regional Grant Cycle is available to all nonprofits in Beaufort, Berkeley, Charleston, Colleton, Dorchester, Hampton and Jasper Counties, as well as arts organizations in Georgetown County.
-One application enters you for consideration in all funding opportunities.
+June’s Regional Grant Cycle is available to all nonprofits in Beaufort, Berkeley, Charleston, Colleton, Dorchester, Hampton and Jasper counties, as well as arts organizations in Georgetown County.

 January’s Specialized Grant Cycle programs each have distinct funding criteria and distinct applications.
 You can apply for as many programs as you are eligible for.
 Applying for funding in January does not disqualify you from applying for funding in June.